pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 <!-- end move this -->

-In the case of autoEdit it is a mac only app, but I tried to keep option to make windows and linux version open as much as possible where it didn’t not require a lot of extra effort to avoid it from becoming too much of an undertaking should I decide to do that in the future.
+In the case of autoEdit, it is a mac only app, but I tried to keep option to make windows and Linux version open as much as possible where it didn’t require a lot of extra effort to avoid it from becoming too much of an undertaking should I decide to do that in the future.

-They key reason why I ended up [forking the original](https://help.github.com/articles/fork-a-repo/) and creating my own version for simplicity is that as we’ll see in later section,  when packaging the app, [`electron-builder`](https://github.com/electron-userland/electron-builder) can recognise the operating system and architecture of the machine you are on,which is useful for including /excluding the binaries for that distribution.
+The key reason why I ended up [forking the original](https://help.github.com/articles/fork-a-repo/) and creating my own version for simplicity is that as we’ll see in later section,  when packaging the app, [`electron-builder`](https://github.com/electron-userland/electron-builder) can recognise the operating system and architecture of the machine you are on,which is useful for including /excluding the binaries for that distribution.

- But when `electron-builder` recognises a mac computer it recognises it as the string `mac`.
-While `static-ffmpeg` uses the [`os`](https://nodejs.org/api/os.html) module [`os.platform()`](https://github.com/pietrop/ffmpeg-static/blob/master/index.js#L4) which recognises a mac computer as the string `darwin`. ([`os` module also explained in more simple terms here](https://www.w3schools.com/nodejs/ref_os.asp))
+ But when `electron-builder` recognizes a Mac computer it recognizes it as the string `mac`.
+While `static-ffmpeg` uses the [`os`](https://nodejs.org/api/os.html) module [`os.platform()`](https://github.com/pietrop/ffmpeg-static/blob/master/index.js#L4) which recognises a Mac computer as the string `darwin`. ([`os` module also explained in more simple terms here](https://www.w3schools.com/nodejs/ref_os.asp))

 This means that if we want to use `electron-builder` and `ffmpeg-static` to have consistent file path to the ffmpeg binary we are packing inside electron both for providing a file path to use with `fluent-ffmpeg` in our code base, as well as for including the right binary for the right os distribution and excluding the rest we need the os name for mac os x to be consistent.

 So In my version of `static-ffmpeg` I [changed the folder to the mac binary to be called `mac` instead of `darwin`](https://github.com/pietrop/ffmpeg-static/tree/master/bin/mac/x64).
-And [added a bit of logic so that when `os` module recognises it as darwin it gets assigned as `mac`](https://github.com/pietrop/ffmpeg-static/blob/master/index.js#L6).
+And [added a bit of logic so that when `os` module recognizes it as darwin it gets assigned as `mac`](https://github.com/pietrop/ffmpeg-static/blob/master/index.js#L6).

 ```javascript
 var os = require('os')